Sombrero Galaxy as an Accelerator of Ultrahigh Energy Cosmic Ray Nuclei: UHECR Emission from Sombrero Galaxy

 which explicitly takes into account the gap height $\zeta$ as the available length scale for acceleration, where $r_s = 2GM_\bullet$ is the Schwarzschild radius.
 All in all, the characteristic rate of energy gain is found to be

 and the acceleration timescale is given by

 Next, in line with our stated plan, we turn to investigate the energy loss.
-Inside the potential drop, the UHECR nuclei go around with the curved magnetic field lines and hence they emit curvature-radiation photons.
+Inside the potential drop, the UHECR nuclei follow the curved magnetic field lines and hence they emit curvature-radiation photons.
 The energy loss rate or total power radiated away by a single cosmic ray is~\cite{Ochelkov}

 where $r_c \sim r_s$ is the curvature radius of the magnetic field lines, and $\gamma$ is the Lorentz factor of the radiating particles.
-The characteristic cooling timescale is then estimated to be
+The characteristic interaction timescale is then estimated to be

 where $A$ is the baryonic number of the nucleus and $m_p$ is the proton mass.